 Getting divorce in France: Different divorce procedures

-1st type - Divorce by mutual contractual consent (without a judge)
+1st divorce procedure: Divorce by mutual consent without a judge

-The spouses have a withdrawal period of fifteen days before signing the agreement.
-It is then placed at the minutes of a notaire who checks compliance with formal requirements and ensures that the draft agreement has not been signed before the expiry of the cooling-off period.
+The spouses have a withdrawal period of fifteen days before signing the agreement with their respective lawyers.
+At the request of one of the lawyers, it is lodged with the rank of minutes of a french notaire whose role is to verify compliance with the procedure, both on form and on time.
 This deposit gives effect to the agreement by giving it a certain date and enforceability .

-2nd type - Divorce by mutual legal consent
+2nd divorce procedure: Divorce by mutual legal consent

-The new procedure of divorce by mutual contractual agreement is excluded if one of the minor children of the couple asks to exercise its right to be heard by the judge.
-In this case, the proceedings remain judicial, the agreement is submitted to the judge for approval.
+The new procedure of divorce by mutual agreement without a judge is impossible if one of the minor children of the couple asks to exercise its right to be heard by the judge.
+In this case, the proceedings remain judicial, and the agreement is submitted to the judge for approval.

 Only one pass before the judge is sufficient (unless the judge refuses to homologate the convention).
 The spouses can share the same lawyer.

-3rd type - Divorce on the basis that both spouses accept that the marriage has broken down
+3rd divorce procedure: Divorce on the basis that both spouses accept that the marriage has broken down

-4rd type - Divorce following irrevocable damage to the conjugal bond
+4rd divorce procedure: Divorce following irrevocable damage to the conjugal bond

-In the 3nd, 4rd and 5th types, the hearing before the judge is always preceded by attempted conciliation.
+In the 3rd, 4th and 5th divorce procedure, the hearing before the judge begins with an attempted conciliation.
 The judge takes temporary measures to apply during the divorce proceedings (offer of mediation, establishing separate residences, assigning the use of the conjugal home and its contents, children's place of residence, exchange for payment, setting maintenance payments, load distribution, drawing up an estimated inventory, appointing a notaire to draw up plans for the liquidation of the matrimonial regime , etc.).